Hotel Inhumans

 Hotel Inhumans (ホテル・インヒューマンズ, Hoteru Inhyūmanzu) is a Japanese manga series written and illustrated by Ao Tajima.
 It was serialized online via Shogakukan's Sunday Webry website from June 2021 to August 2025 and was collected in 12 tankōbon volumes.
 An anime television series adaptation produced by Bridge aired from July to September 2025.
-A second season has been announced.
+A second season co-produced by Aisle is set to premiere in October 2026.

 Premise

 The series takes place in Hotel Inhumans, a hotel designed for assassins.
 Concierges Ikuro Hoshi and Sara Haizaki will do whatever they can to ensure that their customers get their desired demands; however, they are also willing to eliminate anyone who threatens to expose the hotel's background.